 If you’re already using Instagram to promote your business, cause or organisation, you’ll know how critical hashtags are to the success of your efforts.
 Hashtags are an integral part of Instagram.
 They can do everything – from helping you to expand your reach and connecting with new customers to tracking relevant content and conversations and sparking discussions.
 Using the right hashtags in the right way can be the difference between real engagement with increased followers and wasted content seen by no-one.

-Instagram recently released a feature that allows users to follow hashtags in addition to other users.
-This means you can now follow everything from #nottinghamfood to #modburymayfair – and everything in between (just click on the new follow blue button when you type in a tag into search).
+Last year, Instagram released a feature that allows users to follow hashtags in addition to other users.
+This means you can now follow everything from #nottinghamfood to #modburymayfair – and everything in between (just click on the follow blue button when you type in a tag into search).
 If you can crack the hashtags your target audience is most likely to follow, you have an instant way to get into the feeds of audience members who may not have heard about you yet.

 It makes sense to start with the more generic hashtags as these will have high volumes of followers.
 It’s also a good way to experiment as you discover more niche or targeted hashtags that may work too.
 Find a few really popular hashtags that apply to your business and start attaching them more frequently to your posts.